-These wings are tangy, sweet and sticky (finger-licking-good)!
+These wings are tangy, sweet, and sticky (finger-licking-good)!
 The sauce uses just a few ingredients and comes together in a few short minutes.
 They are great for parties (served with a side of extra napkins) and weeknight dinners (they're not too spicy, so even kids love them).
-The sauce can used as a marinade, dip or on your favorite sandwich. —heather
+The sauce can used as a marinade, dip, or on your favorite sandwich. —heather

-- Pre-heat the oven to 400 degrees.
-Line the bottom of a rimmed cookie sheet with foil for easy cleanup.
+Preheat the oven to 400° F. Line the bottom of a rimmed cookie sheet with foil for easy cleanup.
 Put a cooling rack (usually used for cakes and cookies) onto the cookie sheet.
-This allows the heat to circulate better and helps to develop a crispy skin.
+This allows the heat to circulate better and helps the wings to develop a crispy skin.
 Lay the chicken wings out on the rack and season with a bit of salt and pepper and a quick spray of cooking oil.

-- Return the oven to 400 degrees.
-In a medium size sauce pan combine the butter, honey, mustard, bourbon, soy sauce and Sriracha.
-Simmer just 2-3 minutes so all the flavors come together.
-Brush chicken wings with the sauce and cook about 5-8 minutes.
-Flip them over, brush with more sauce, and cook another 5-8 minutes.
+Return the oven to 400° F. In a medium-sized sauce pan, combine the butter, honey, mustard, bourbon, soy sauce, and Sriracha.
+Simmer for just 2 to 3 minutes so that all the flavors come together.
+Brush the chicken wings with the sauce and put them back in the oven for about 5 to 8 minutes.
+Flip them over, brush with more sauce, and cook another 5 to 8 minutes.
 The chicken should be pulling away from the bones and the sauce should have a great glaze going.
 Serve garnished with scallions and additional sauce on the side.